 - Drink plenty of water, at least 64 ounces a day.

-- Cranberry juice or tablets and vitamin C can make urine less attractive to bacteria.
-Check with your loved one’s doctor first though, because these may interfere with medications.
+- Drink cranberry juice (not cranberry juice cocktail) or take vitamin C or cranberry supplements to make urine less attractive to bacteria.
+Check with your loved one’s doctor before starting a supplement, because it may interfere with medications.

 - Limit alcohol and caffeine.